RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 15.md

 Brun looked conflicted, but before Trouble could see deeper they were pulled into a hug and their head was guided down onto Brun's shoulder.

 "This is a great example.
 Normally I wouldn't think anything of that.
 I would just know you need physical closeness, like everyone needs."
 Trouble nodded as Brun continued, closing her eyes and focusing on their voice.
 "But a few weeks back I saw something, and now I keep worrying in doing stuff wrong or leading people on.
 And I'm a bit scared about it.
 I don't want to be the one to say, and I wanted to talk to Dee about this first, but I can't keep putting this discussion off.
-I don't want people to think my actions a re driven by lust."
+I don't want people to think my actions are driven by lust."

 Brun took a shaky breath.